sietsevdschoot/ConvertFrom-StringTable/README.md

 This project inspired several testcases and challenges on how to parse tables in rendered with different layouts.

 The source for the testcases for these renderers, and examples used in this documentation can be found in the [documentation](https://github.com/RobThree/TextTableBuilder?ab=readme-ov-file#examples) of TextTableBuilder.

+[Functional](https://www.powershellgallery.com/packages/functional/0.0.4) is used in Pester extensions for object comparisons.

 ## Contributing